What is Energy?

-The potential energy of an object depends only on its original and final configurations.
-It is independent of the direction travelled by the objects.
-If the initial position of the ball is ground level and the final position is 10 m above the ground, in this case of the steel ball and the Earth, the potential energy is the same, regardless of how or by what route the ball was lifted.
-The value of potential energy is arbitrary and is proportional to the reference point selection.
-In the above example, if the initial location was the bottom of a 10 m deep pit, the device would have twice as much potential energy.
+The Potential Energy of an object depends only on its original and final configurations.
+It is independent of the direction traveled by the objects.
+If the initial position of the ball is ground level and the final position is 10 m above the ground, in this case of the steel ball and the Earth, the Potential Energy is the same, regardless of how or by what route the ball was lifted.
+The value of Potential Energy is arbitrary and is proportional to the reference point selection.
+In the above example, if the initial location was the bottom of a 10 m deep pit, the device would have twice as much Potential Energy.

-Inbound structures, such as atoms, where electrons are retained by the electrical force of attraction to nuclei, the zero references for Potential energy is such that the distance from the nucleus is not measurable by the electrical force.
-Bound electrons have negative Potential energy in this case, and those so far away have zero Potential energy.
+Inbound structures, such as atoms, where electrons are retained by the electrical force of attraction to nuclei, the zero reference for Potential Energy is such that the distance from the nucleus is not measurable by the electrical force.
+Bound electrons have negative Potential Energy in this case, and those so far away have zero Potential Energy.